owais-shafi/Auto_GitOps/Readme.md

 It pulls the task data from a predefined Google Sheets file.
 Each task in the sheet has a name, priority, owner, status (e.g., "Completed," "In Progress," "Blocked"), and start/end dates.
 The data is displayed in a clean, readable format for you to track.

 ### **3. Send Email Notifications**
 Once the GitHub and Google Sheets data is fetched, it’s formatted into an email-friendly HTML format.
 This email is then sent to your specified email address, summarizing all the relevant information.
-Every time a task status or GitHub activity changes, you get notified!

 ### **4. Automatic Scheduling**
-The script runs periodically (every minute) and automatically checks for updates.
-If there’s a change in GitHub issues or pull requests, or if a task status changes in Google Sheets, you will receive a fresh notification.
+The script runs periodically (In specified Interval) and automatically checks for updates.

 ## 📥 **Requirements**